Individual Privacy Accounting with Gaussian Differential Privacy: Experiments with MIMIC-III

 \section{Experiments with MIMIC-III}

 We use the preprocessing provided by \cite{mimicIII} to obtain the train and test data for the phenotyping task.
 We refer to \cite{mimicIII} for details on the preprocessing pipeline and the details on the phenotyping task.
 We tune the hyperparameters using Bayesian optimization using the hyperparameter tuning library Optuna \citep{optuna_2019} to maximise the macro-averaged AUC-ROC, the task's primary metric.
-We train using DP-GD and opacus \citep{opacus} with Poisson subsampling with noise parameter $\sigma \approx 10.61$ and determine the optimal clipping constant as $C\approx 0.79$.
+We train using DP-GD and opacus \citep{opacus} with noise parameter $\sigma \approx 10.61$ and determine the optimal clipping constant as $C\approx 0.79$ in our training runs.
 We compute the budget $B$ so that filtering starts after 50 epochs and set the maximum number of epochs to 100.
+With these parameter values $\veps=2.75$, when $\delta=10^{-5}$.